WFH guide

 The 21 WFH receipts worth checking

-Use this as a search checklist, not a promise that every item is deductible.
+Use this as a search checklist, not a promise that every item belongs in your return.
 If an item was reimbursed, private, or weakly connected to your current work, keep it out or ask your accountant.

 1. 1Internet bills, with a work-use percentage note.